"I cannot emphasize enough the importance of a good teacher." ~ Temple Grandin

 Every child deserves the opportunities that a high quality, public education provides.
 Teachers are professionals who do important, challenging work and must be respected and compensated accordingly.

 I oppose unfunded mandates from the NCGA that create chaos at the local level, such as the recent class size change that Republicans claimed was their way of “helping” school districts.
 It is best when classroom decisions are made by teachers and local administrators, not politicians in Raleigh who are not held to account for the cost of and confusion caused by their policy dictates.
 Teacher leaders need to be at the table when education policy is crafted.

 On the issue of guns in schools, I do not support arming school teachers.
 A much better idea, one supported by the educators I’ve met, is to have more school nurses and counselors to help address the myriad issues (personal, emotional, medical and family-related) students carry with them every day.
 More on my position on gun violence at this page.

 I am the proud daughter of a dedicated elementary school teacher.
-My parents went to public schools; my sister and I attended public K-12 schools, as did my daughters, one of whom is now a first grade teacher.
+My parents went to public schools; my sister and I attended public K-12 schools, as did my daughters, one of whom is now a second grade teacher.
 My family knows the value of public education, and I want to preserve those opportunities for future generations.
 I worry that North Carolina, a state once known and respected for its public education investments and innovations, is sliding backwards on its commitment and sacrificing our children’s future.
 We can and we must do better.